-To date, we have financed our operations primarily through private placements of our convertible preferred stock.
-As of September 30, 2020, we had raised aggregate gross proceeds of \$191.6 million from these private placements and we had cash and cash equivalents of \$156.9 million.
-Based on our current operating plan, we believe that the net proceeds from this offering, together with our existing cash and cash equivalents as of the date of this prospectus, will be sufficient to fund our planned operating expenses and capital expenditure requirements for at least the next 24 months.
+To date, we have financed our operations primarily through proceeds from the issuance of common stock and private placements of our convertible preferred stock.
+As of December 31, 2020, we had cash and cash equivalents and short-term investments of \$396.9 million.
+Based on our current operating plan, we believe that our current cash and cash equivalents will be sufficient to fund our planned operating expenses and capital expenditure requirements for at least the next 12 months.

 We have incurred significant losses since the commencement of our operations.
-Our net losses for the period from January 4, 2018 (inception) to December 31, 2018 were \$7.6 million and for the year ended December 31, 2019 were \$12.0 million and \$8.0 million and \$22.1 million for the nine months ended September 30, 2019 and 2020, respectively, and we expect to continue to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates, and as we transition to operating as a public company.
+Our net losses for the years ended December 31, 2020 and 2019 were \$35.8 million and \$12.0 million, respectively, and we expect to continue to incur significant and increasing losses for the foreseeable future as we continue to advance our product candidates and any future product candidates from discovery through preclinical development and into clinical trials as we seek regulatory approval for these product candidates.
 Our net losses may fluctuate significantly from period to period, depending on the timing of expenditures on our research and development activities.
-As of September 30, 2020, we had an accumulated deficit of \$39.6 million.
+As of December 31, 2020, we had an accumulated deficit of \$53.3 million.